Sakthi1904/Sakthi1904/README.md

 ### 💫 About Me

  Software Engineer with 1+ years of experience in Python, JavaScript, ReactJS , C and C++ specializing in automation tools, system-level applications, and web-based solutions.
 Proficient in API integration, DevOps practices, web development and network Management.
-Aspiring roles: Full Stack Developer, Software Engineer, Python Developer.